boundary/boundary_puppet/README.md

 The `tags` parameter is an array of tag names to apply to this meter (e.g., [ 'a', 'list', 'of', 'tags' ] ).

+Testing
+---

+Basic Testing has been included for Debian 8, Ubuntu 12.04, Ubuntu 14.04, RHEL 7, and CentOS 7.

+This is largely based on the efforts of puppet-rspec.

+You will need to install bundler so that you can install the test dependencies, this can be done via:
+- `gem install bundler`
+- `bundle install`

+This should install requirements.

+You can run `rake spec` to run the current test set.
+This also includes a lint task that can run puppet-lint `rake lint` If want to see everything possible, run `rake help`

 Authors
 ---